rita-barbosa/LAPR2-2223/docs/sprintB/us007/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As an organization employee, I want to create a new task in order to be further published.
+As an unregistered user, I want to register in the system to buy, sell or rent properties.

 ### 1.2.
 Customer Specifications and Clarifications